hyundai-robotics/doc-hi6-operation/book.md

     ![](../../_assets/tp630/cond-set-cycle-auto-spd_eng.png)

-* **\[1: Operation Cycle type\]:** You can set whether to repeat the program that will be executed during automatic operation.
+* `1: Operation Cycle type`: You can set whether to repeat the program that will be executed during automatic operation.
-* **\[6: Playback speed rate\]:** You can set the operation speed \(%\) of the robot when a program is played back in automatic mode.
+* `6: Playback speed rate`: You can set the operation speed \(%\) of the robot when a program is played back in automatic mode.
   For example, if the operation speed is set to 100, the robot will move at the recorded speed of the step, and if it is set to 50, the robot will move at the ratio of 50% of the recorded speed.

-6. Press the &lt;start&gt; key on the teach pendant.
+6. Press the `[start]` key on the teach pendant.
 The start lamp will be turned on, and the robot will perform the work according to the created program.

 [__SOURCE](2-operation/2-automatic-operation/2-adjust-op-spd.md)
 # 2.2.2 Operation Speed Adjustment

-In automatic operation, the \[Speed Adjustment\] button on the left side of the ${cont_model} teach pendant screen will display the robot's operation speed \(%\) while the program is being played back.
+In automatic operation, the `[Speed Adjustment]` button on the left side of the ${cont_model} teach pendant screen will display the robot's operation speed \(%\) while the program is being played back.
 The displayed operation speed is the ratio of the robot's moving speed to the speed recorded in the step.

 ![](../../_assets/tp630/sbar-spd-auto_eng.png)

 {% hint style="info" %}
-In manual mode, the \[Speed Adjustment\] button will display the step speed limit, instead of the playback speed \(%\).
+In manual mode, the `[Speed Adjustment]` button will display the step speed limit, instead of the playback speed \(%\).
 {% endhint %}

 In automatic mode, you can adjust the operation speed of the robot, without modifying the program, by changing the value of the automatic operation speed ratio in the condition setting.
-After touching the \[Speed Adjustment\] button on the left side of the ${cont_model} teach pendant screen, set the option values of the \[2: Step FWD/BWD maximum speed\] and \[6: Playback speed rate\] in the setting window.
+After touching the `[Speed Adjustment]` button on the left side of the ${cont_model} teach pendant screen, set the option values of the `2: Step FWD/BWD maximum speed` and `[6: Playback speed rate]` in the setting window.

 ![](../../_assets/tp630/cond-set-step-fwd-bwd-spd-auto-spd_eng.png)